ewintr/ewintr.nl/content/movies/2023/werkmeister-harmonies.md

 extra.movie.rating = 4
 +++

-The old, naked dude standing in the bathtub says it's better to put the piano back.<!-- more -->
+The old, naked dude standing in the bathtub says it's better to put the piano back to how it was.<!-- more -->